aryann-anand/lsd/README.md

 # 🌀 LSD Theme for VS Code

-> A lucid trip through the void for people who code in color and dream in contrast

-A high contrast, vibrant and lucid theme for VSCode.
+> A high contrast, vibrant and lucid theme for VSCode.

 v1.1.0